OfficialLambdax/_storageS-UDF/README.md

 - Leaks removed elements to Memory !

 The Assign/Eval X Method.
-Functions that begin with _storageOLx are tied to this method.
+Functions that begin with _storageGLx are tied to this method.
 Method is for a special usecase: For when you need extremly large lists and ONLY need to check if a element in it exists.

 Pros